 It will be obvious that a public inquiry therefore takes time.
-At this early stage of the Inquiry it is simply not possible to give a precise timescale as to how long it will take.
-At present the RHI Inquiry considers it will take longer than 6 months to report.
+It is simply not possible to give a precise timescale as to how long it will take.

-The RHI Inquiry will hold its public hearings in the Senate Chamber of Parliament Buildings, Stormont.
+The RHI Inquiry holds its public hearings in the Senate Chamber of Parliament Buildings, Stormont.

 The Inquiry looked at a series of available hearing venues and this was the most suitable, bearing in mind the Inquiry’s obligation to keep costs to a minimum.
-The Senate Chamber is capable of being adapted to facilitate the layout required by the Inquiry.
+The Senate Chamber has been adapted to facilitate the layout required by the Inquiry.
 It has a substantial public gallery.
 It also has excellent media facilities already in place and can provide the necessary independent and private space for use by the Inquiry.

 The Inquiry recognises that the Stormont Estate may be viewed as the seat of government, and therefore associated with many politicians and officials, some of whom are likely to fall within the ambit of the Inquiry’s investigation.
 The Inquiry does not consider this to be an impediment to it making use of the Senate Chamber by arrangement with the Assembly Commission.
-The Inquiry considers that this venue is also likely to add considerable efficiency to its work.
+The Inquiry considers that this venue adds considerable efficiency to its work.

 When will a schedule of who is giving evidence be provided?

-At the time of the oral hearings the RHI Inquiry will issue a weekly timetable setting out who will be giving evidence in that week.
-A timetable for each week will be published on this website approximately one week in advance of the relevant hearing week.
+The RHI Inquiry regularly updates its timetable setting out who will be giving evidence in future weeks.
+A timetable for each week will be published on this website no later than one week in advance of the relevant hearing week.